Get Involved/School Council

 • Music activities in full swing – Jazz band, senior concert band

-• Improv club started last week
+• The improv club started last week

 • Progress Reports went home

-• Parent -Teacher interviews were on Oct.
-3
+• Parent-Teacher interviews were on Oct.
+2

 • Grade 12 transition activities – university, college, military info sessions -continue all year